 NOTE: I should’ve ordered about double of the ‘sea’ colored balloons for a banner/garland that actually hung down from the sides like the blue balloon banner I did previously, but, lesson learned!

 Ok, now for the hard part!
-It’s not that hard… promise!
+(It’s not that hard… promise!)
+Now that you have all your materials, it’s time to start creating your balloon garland.
 Here’s how to make your own DIY balloon banner:

-Blow up your balloons Fill them at different levels so you have lots of colors and sizes to choose from when you’re stringing them.
+3 – Blow up your balloons – Fill them at different levels so you have lots of colors and sizes to choose from when you’re stringing them.
+Use your balloon pump to inflate each balloon to the desired size, and tie a knot in the end.
+Make sure to leave a little bit of extra space at the end of the knot to tie the balloon to the decorating strip.

-Plug the balloons into the balloon tape; I really didn’t use any rhyme or reason, honestly, other than eyeballing it.
+4 – Plug the balloons into the balloon tape – Start at one end of the strip and work your way down, alternating colors and sizes as you go.
+Slide the knot of each balloon into one of the holes in the strip, making sure it’s secure.
+Continue adding balloons until you’ve filled the entire strip.
+I really didn’t use any rhyme or reason, honestly, other than eyeballing it.
 I definitely didn’t put balloons into each hole, more like every other hole.

 Some tutorials instruct you to hot glue gun or glue dot smaller balloons to the larger balloons; I tried glue dots and it was kind of a fail, honestly.
 Pull out the double stick tape if you want, but I tried to rely on the holes in the balloon tape versus attaching balloons with any kind of adhesive.

-- a girl baby shower – pinks, peaches, whites, and golds
+- Baby Shower for a Girl: Use colors like pinks, peaches, whites, and golds

-- a boy baby shower: shades of blue and white and silver for a boy
+- Baby Shower for a Boy: Use shades of blue and white and silver for a boy

-- a wedding shower: champagne, white, ivory, gold – super subtle and chic
+- A Wedding Shower: Use colors like champagne, white, ivory, gold – super subtle and chic

 How long will a balloon garland last?

-Valid question.
-If you’re making a garland with room air, a balloon garland will last at least a week.
+Valid question!
+A balloon garland can last anywhere from a few hours to a few days, depending on the type of balloons you use and the conditions they’re in.
+Latex balloons will deflate faster than foil balloons, and hot temperatures or direct sunlight can cause your balloons to pop or deflate more quickly.
+From my experience, if you’re making a garland with room air, it can last at least a week.
 So feel free to make it a few days before your party so you can focus on other things day-of.